donottalk/drafts-documentation/beta-changelog.md

 title: Changelog – Beta Version
 ---

+#### 5.1.0.7

+- **New:** Recent action log history is now accessible from history button at top of action list.
+Make access to recently performed actions quicker.
+- **New:** Action log entries can now be deleted (Swipe right).
+- **New:** CMD-Return external keyboard shortcut to toggle editor focus.
+- **New:** `editor.isActive` bool property to determine if editor is currently in edit mode.
+- **Fix:** Omit drafts in the trash from queries unless the trash folder is explicitly queried.
+- **Fix:** Properly restore last selection when opening a draft.
+- **Fix:** Various improvements for dynamic text.

 #### 5.1.0.5

 - **New:** Event action step returns for creating calendar events with default system card.
 [Docs](http://getdrafts.com/actions/steps/event)